CyberAllianceLLC/templ_server_auth/DOKKU_INSTRUCTIONS.md

  `$ docker system prune --volumes`

 ## debug, hanging containers still running (server)
- - this happens if you shutdown/restart the server immediately after a code push
+ - this issue occurs when you shutdown/restart the server immediately after a code push
  - old dokku docker containers take a few minutes to destroy after new containers are active
  `$ docker ps`
  - should contain 2 containers for postgres and the number of instances listed in `node/DOKKU_SCALE`